 I feel like it’s Christmas law that sugar cookies (of any kind) should be consumed during the holiday season.

-It seems a little Scrooge-y and Grinch-like to skip out on a classic cookie like this, especially when you can top them with frosting (this easy sugar cookie frosting is the best!), roll them in sprinkles or spread some peppermint ice cream in between them and call it a day.
+It seems a little Scrooge-y and Grinch-like to skip out on a classic old fashioned sugar cookie like this, especially when you can top them with frosting (this easy sugar cookie frosting is the best!), decorate with royal icing, roll them in sprinkles or spread some peppermint ice cream in between them and call it a day.

 Whether you’re making cutout sugar cookies or warm spiced molasses sugar cookies, or something more like these traditional chewy sugar cookies, the holidays just wouldn’t be the holidays without a plate of sugar cookies (or you can bake a batch and give it to a neighbor!).